The future of food and sustainable agriculture

 How are we positioned?

-Two Danish companies, Novozymes and CHR Hansen, are also playing a significant role in improving global food and agricultural practices.
-Novozymes is a global leader in producing natural enzymes and microorganisms that are used across a range of industries, including the food and agriculture industries.
+Two Danish companies, are also playing a significant role in improving global food and agricultural practices.
+The first is a global leader in producing natural enzymes and microorganisms that are used across a range of industries, including the food and agriculture industries.
 In agriculture, their microbes and enzymes increase crop yields, reduce the need for pesticides and fertilisers and improve animal health.
 In food production, their enzymes are used to extract protein from plants, to improve the texture and flavour of plant-based ‘meats’, and to reduce the sugar and lactose content in dairy products.

-CHR Hansen, is another global leader in manufacturing microbes and enzymes.
+The second, is another global leader, this time in manufacturing microbes and enzymes.
 Its cultures are used to improve the yield, taste, nutritional value and shelf life of a wide range of foods, while at the same time reducing the need for artificial additives and preservatives.
 Their bacteria and microbes are also used to improve soil health naturally, increase crop yields and protect plants against disease and pests.

 Other companies which support the transition to a more sustainable food and agricultural system include:

-• Tomra - a Norwegian-listed maker of automated recycling technology and a global leader in sensor-based food sorting and peeling technology.
-Tomra sorting machines inspect millions of individual food pieces per hour, help increase the yield of produce by 5-10% and save as much as 25,000 trucks of potatoes every year18.
+- A Norwegian-listed maker of automated recycling technology and a global leader in sensor-based food sorting and peeling technology.
+Their sorting machines inspect millions of individual food pieces per hour, help increase the yield of produce by 5-10% and save as much as 25,000 trucks of potatoes every year16.

-• Spectris - a UK-listed maker of testing and measurement instruments.
+- A UK-listed maker of testing and measurement instruments.
 They offer soil analysis tools to help farmers analyse soil fertility and enhance crop yields, contributing to agricultural productivity and ensuring sustainable food production systems.